 Using CBD to Optimize Your Fitness Performance

 Getting the right amount and the right kind of exercise provides numerous benefits for physical fitness and overall health.
-Alongside a smart diet, exercise can prevent obesity, reduce the risk of heart disease, help manage blood sugar, and improve mood.
+Alongside a smart diet, exercise canimprove cardiovascular health and improve mood.

 But can CBD and working out make the right combination?
 The simple answer is yes.

 CBD, in its various formulas and delivery methods, can help you maximize your workouts.
-And some CBD products can provide pain relief during minor injuries associated with exercise.
+And some topical CBD products contain approved, active pain-relief compounds for sore muscles and joints.

-A growing number of fitness enthusiasts and athletes turn to CBD topical lotions and gels, tinctures, edibles, and capsules for faster recovery from strenuous activities, better sleep, pain relief, and many other reported benefits.
+A growing number of fitness enthusiasts and athletes turn to CBD topical lotions and gels, tinctures, edibles, and capsules for faster recovery from strenuous activities, better sleep, and many other reported benefits.

 It may seem strange to mix a cannabis derivative like CBD and exercise, so let’s look a little closer at what CBD is, what it isn’t, and how it might enhance your training experience.